 So small holes were dug, scattered randomly about the garden, a little vermicompost from the worm farms, some in between the hydrangeas, hoping to hide from the moles; perhaps fifty or more very tired-looking potatoes.
 And this year we have one of the biggest crops ever.

 Katy Rose is right; we throw away far too much good-food.
-And old onions and potatoes are perfect for the garden with huge savings; we haven’t had to buy chats for planting, and they are difficult to get in any case at the best of times.
+And old onions and potatoes are perfect for the garden with huge savings; we have not had to buy chats for planting, and they are difficult to get in any case at the best of times.
 We won’t be purchasing spuds for months this year.

 Every night we enjoy a couple new potatoes for supper.
-Another advantage is that they don’t give the blood sugar surge of those from cold storage; that’s why the banters are forbidden to eat them.
+Another advantage is that they don’t give the blood sugar surge of those from cold storage; that is why the banters are forbidden to eat them.
 These spuds are "resistant starch," the molecules configured such that it is difficult for the enzymes in the gut to digest them forming glucose.

 Instead much reaches the colon for the teeming host known as the microbiota to feed on, forming important short-chain fatty acids instead of glucose.

 At a recent lecture given in Howick, Prof Nola Dippenaar spoke of the importance of the microbiota which apparently weighs an incredible 2kg of bugs; we have 10 times as many bacteria, viruses and yeast-cells in our gastrointestinal tract as human ones in our whole bodies.

 Researchers are now calling the microbiota the "second brain" because of the profound effect that this host has on neurotransmitters in the body, and consequently the degenerative conditions like Alzheimer's disease.